pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 ## Keyword support

-The following section goes into additional detail on how we support the keywords, the inherent complexity in them and the tradeoffs we have taken.
+The following section delves into additional detail on how we support the keywords, the inherent complexity and the tradeoffs we have taken.

 ### `allOf`

-The primary use case for `allOf` is the ability to reuse types via [composition, inheritence and polymorphism](https://spec.openapis.org/OpenAPI/v3.1.0#schemaComposition).
+The primary use case for `allOf` is the ability to reuse types via [composition, inheritance and polymorphism](https://spec.openapis.org/OpenAPI/v3.1.0#schemaComposition).

-The following [example](https://spec.openapis.org/OpenAPI/v3.1.0#models-with-polymorphism-support) is taken from the OpenAPI specification, in order to demonstrate the common use case for composition, inheritance and polymorphism.
-It specifies `Cat` and `Dog` types, which extends a general `Pet` base type.
+The following [example](https://spec.openapis.org/OpenAPI/v3.1.0#models-with-polymorphism-support) is taken from the OpenAPI specification, to demonstrate the common use cases for composition, inheritance and polymorphism.
+It specifies `Cat` and `Dog` types, which extend a general `Pet` base type.
 This schema could be used in a response payload, communicating the possible types an endpoint may return.

 :::note
 Please take note: this schema won't pass the stringent rules defined for `discriminator` above, as it relies on an _implicit_ discriminator, which PactFlow does not support.